vr2262/azel2radec/README.md

 that one knows the local time (UTC) and uses jdcnv to convert to a Julian Date, which is fed into azel2radec.

+The module also provides a useful constant, second_jul, which is the conversion of a local second to Julian time.

 The azel2radec module is based on code available at http://idlastro.gsfc.nasa.gov/ and